LunaciaDev/nonogram-solver/README.md

 We define a sector as a slice of a row/column, with associated clues.
 A sector has the following properties:

 - It must not contain a blank cell.
 If a sector contain a blank cell, it is split into 2 smaller sector at the blank cell, not including the blank.
 - A sector inherit partial clues from its row/column.
-These clues may be duplicated (shared by multiple sector on the same rol/col), but must only be solved once, requiring deduplication operation on the row/col.
+These clues may be duplicated (shared by multiple sector on the same rol/col), cannot be solved (how do you prove that a clue is solved in this sector when it could be solved at the other sector), thus require deduplication.

 Cells in sector may change state via the following: